TurkExim Menü Çubuğu

-After entirely compensating the losses of the crisis period by growing 15 %, production growth in the world steel industry slowed down to 6.8 % in 2011.
-Compared to the previous years, it is observed that Chinese effect in the world steel industry growth continued to ease.
-Chinese steel production growth leveled off to 9-10 % levels during the last 2 years after growing consistently by 20 % in 2000’s.
-In comparison to 2010, production of Japan and Spain dropped and growth rate of the USA, India, Russia, Germany, Ukraine, Brazil and France, stayed below the world average.
-While world crude steel production growth dropped from 15 % to 6.8 % in 2011, Turkey achieved 2 percentage points higher growth rate of 17 % compared to 2010.
+In comparison to 2010, the production of Japan and Spain dropped, and the growth rate of the USA, India, Russia, Germany, Ukraine, Brazil, and France stayed below the world average.
+While world crude steel production growth dropped from 15 % to 6.8 % in 2011, Turkey achieved a 2 percentage points higher growth rate of 17 % compared to 2010.
 With this growth rate of around 2 times higher than the Turkish economy growth, Turkey became the top growing country among the 30 largest steel producers.

 Production

-Turkey’s crude steel production reached a record high of 34.1 million tons in 2011 up by 17 % yoy.
-Owing to the high production growth performance, which is also the highest among the top steel producers of the world, Turkey’s crude steel production surpassed the pre-crisis production of 2007 by 32.2 %.
-In this respect, Turkey has been the 4th producer in terms of carrying its production beyond the pre-crisis level after China, India and South Korea.
-However, it is observed that the production of Spain, France, Ukraine, USA, Japan, Germany, Italy and Russia has not caught the pre-crisis levels yet.
+Turkey's crude steel production reached a record high of 34.1 million tons in 2011, up by 17 % yoy.
+Owing to the high production growth performance, which is also the highest among the top steel producers of the world, Turkey's crude steel production surpassed the pre-crisis production of 2007 by 32.2 %.
+In this respect, Turkey has been the 4th producer in terms of carrying its production beyond the pre-crisis level after China, India, and South Korea.
+However, it is observed that the production of Spain, France, Ukraine, USA, Japan, Germany, Italy, and Russia has not caught the pre-crisis levels yet.

-Turkey’s billet production grew by 11.8 % to 24.4 million tons in 2011.
-With the support of new capacities came on stream, slab production continued its sharp rise by 33 % to 9.7 million tons after growing by 53 % in 2010.
+Turkey's billet production grew by 11.8 % to 24.4 million tons in 2011.
+With the support of new capacities coming on stream, slab production continued its sharp rise by 33 % to 9.7 million tons after growing by 53 % in 2010.

 Capacity

-Increasing by 10 % in 2011, Turkey’s crude steel production capacity reached around 47 million tons level, up from 42.7 million tons in 2010.
-However, capacity utilization rate, which dropped below 70 % level in 2009 and slightly improved to 71 % in 2010, recovered to 76 % level in 2011.
+Increasing by 10 % in 2011, Turkey's crude steel production capacity reached around the 47 million tons level, up from 42.7 million tons in 2010.
+However, the capacity utilization rate, which dropped below the 70 % level in 2009 and slightly improved to 71 % in 2010, recovered to the 76 % level in 2011.

 Finished Steel Production & Consumption

-Turkey’s total finished steel production increased by 21.5 % yoy from 26.30 million tons to 31.94 million tons in 2011.
-Turkey’s total finished steel production growth was higher than the 17 % rise in crude steel production.
-With the help of new capacities, highest production growth rate was seen in flat products, reaching 9.08 million tons up by 36.9 %.
-Long steel production rose by 16.3 % to 22.87 million tons up from 19.67 million tons.
+Turkey's total finished steel production increased by 21.5 % yoy from 26.30 million tons to 31.94 million tons in 2011.
+Turkey's total finished steel production growth was higher than the 17 % rise in crude steel production.
+With the help of new capacities, the highest production growth rate was seen in flat products, reaching 9.08 million tons, up by 36.9 %.
+Long steel production rose by 16.3 % to 22.87 million tons, up from 19.67 million tons.
 Long steel products accounted for 71.6 % of the total finished steel production in 2011, while the share of flat steel products was 28.4 %.
-In 2011, Turkey’s total finished steel production grew by 5.64 million tons and flat steel production growth accounted for 57 % of that expansion.
+In 2011, Turkey's total finished steel production grew by 5.64 million tons, and flat steel production growth accounted for 57 % of that expansion.

 Furthermore, due to the strong production upsurge, Turkey's flat steel production/consumption ratio went up to 69 % in 2011 compared to 40 % in 2005.
 The production/consumption ratio in long products, which was around 174 % in 2005, dropped down to 167 % in 2011 after touching the highest point of 215 % in 2008.